ExtensityAI/symbolicai/README.md

 ### 🔥Debugging

-When creating very complex expressions, we debug them by using the `Trace` expression, which allows to print out and follow the StackTrace of the neuro-symbolic operations.
+When creating very complex expressions, we debug them by using the `Trace` expression, which allows to print out the used expressions, and follow the StackTrace of the neuro-symbolic operations.
 Combined with the `Log` expression, which creates a dump of all prompts and results to a log file, we can analyze where our models potentially failed.

 ### Example: News Summary